smartprocure/contexture/packages/client/README.md

     - Determine affected nodes by calling the reactor for the current event type
     - Mark each affected node for update, or if it is currently paused, mark that it missed updates
   - Trigger an update (which is debounced so it does not run right away)
-- When the debounce elapses an update is triggered:
+- When the debounce elapses, an update is triggered:
   - Check if the update should be blocked
     - There may be no affected nodes
     - Some nodes might have erros on validation